 A lot of the aches and pains you experience during pregnancy are totally normal, but I would certainly discuss them with your provider to make sure you’re still good to go.

-- Pain medication (like Tylenol) — there are options depending on how far along you are in your pregnancy
+- Pain medications (like Tylenol) — there are options depending on how far along you are in your pregnancy — talk to your provider.

-- Using a body pillow to support you during pregnancy sleep — like this
+- Using a body pillow to support you during pregnancy sleep — like this.
+Or if you just have an extra small pillow, put it under your belly or between your legs when laying on your side.

 I am a big believer in giving your baby the most neutral environment to grow during your pregnancy, so the less you can use medications and even heat, the better.
 Before you know it, your body will be back to being your own and you’ll be able to do what you please — but during those nine months, be thoughtful of what you can tolerate.